intotherealworld/summer/README.md

 # Summer

-This is a project template for a FastAPI based project.
+This is a project template for a project based on FastAPI.

 Summer provides several helping modules.
 - RouterScanner: scan and include APIRouters which comply with the naming rule automatically